QIoT-fr-FR-utf8/qiot-acb.github.io/docs/edge-service.md

 Name, longitude and latitude are set in application.properties and can be set by ENV variables from CRI.

-## Running the application in reel environment
+## Running the application in production mode

 From Fedora IOT on Raspberry PI, execute the following commands